Practice Information

 • Appointments:

 Appointments are 50 minutes in length.
 They may begin somewhat later than the scheduled time.
 In other words, I don’t watch the clock too closely, and avoid finishing a session before we reach our goal that day.
 You can also call or email between sessions.
 On the other hand, those requiring precise starting times can arrange this with me, sticking to a set 50-minute appointment.
 My current daytime schedule is Mondays, Tuesdays, and Thursdays until 6pm.
-My evening schedule is Tuesdays and Thursdays.
+My evening schedule is on Thursdays, but that is limited to the remote platform below.

 [PLEASE NOTE: I offer a secure, HIPAA-compliant video platform if preferred instead of meeting in my office.
 Evening sessions are only remote.]